Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 [City, State ZIP]

-Subject: Notice of Contract Suspension of Work Due to Insurance Lapse
+Subject: Notice of Contract Suspension of Work Because of Insurance Lapse

 [Contract Number/Project Description]

-This is to notify you that [insert contractor’s name] has failed to maintain insurance on Contract No. [insert contract EA and project description] as required under Sections 7-1.05, “Indemnification,” and/or 7‑1.06, “Insurance,” of the Standard Specifications.
-In accordance with Section 8-1.06, “Suspensions,” of the Standard Specifications [contractor’s name]’s operations on Contract No. [insert contract EA] are suspended effective [effective date of temporary work suspension].
+This is to notify you that [insert contractor’s name] has failed to maintain insurance on contract number [insert contract EA and project description] as required under Sections 7-1.05, “Indemnification,” and/or 7‑1.06, “Insurance,” of the Standard Specifications.
+In accordance with Section 8-1.06, “Suspensions,” of the Standard Specifications [contractor’s name]’s operations on contract number [insert contract EA] are suspended effective [effective date of temporary work suspension].

-Your attention is directed to the provisions of Section 10253 of the Public Contract Code (PCC) and to Section 8-1.13, “Contractor’s Control Termination,” of the Standard Specifications relating to the contractor’s failure to comply with the insurance provisions of the contract.
-According to PCC §10253, unless the contractor submits proof of the required insurance as required by the contract, Caltrans may issue a 5-day notice to terminate the contractor’s control.
+Your attention is directed to the provisions of Section 10253 of the Public Contract Code and to Section 8-1.13, “Contractor’s Control Termination,” of the Standard Specifications relating to the contractor’s failure to comply with the insurance provisions of the contract.
+According to PCC Section 10253, unless the contractor submits proof of insurance as required by the contract, Caltrans may issue a 5-day notice to terminate the contractor’s control.

 You will be notified if the contractor provides the required proof of insurance before a notice to terminate the contractor’s control of the work.

-If you have questions, please contact me at [Resident Engineer's Phone Number].
+If you have questions, please contact me at [(area code) xxx–xxxx].

 [Name of resident engineer]